URNCST Journal Mentored Paper

 Topics Available: Please see below for a complete list of the available research topics for the manuscripts.
 Please note that these are the only questions accepted students should write on and they are not subject to change.

-Update: The URNCST Journal has opened its call for abstracts for the 16th Mentored Paper Initiative!
-We welcome submissions up until Sunday, June 22, 2025 @ 11:59pm EST!
-Successful applicants will partake in the mentored paper initiative during Fall 2024.
+Update: The URNCST Journal has opened its call for abstracts for the 17th Mentored Paper Initiative!
+We welcome submissions up until Sunday, October 26, 2025 @ 11:59pm EST!
+Successful applicants will partake in the mentored paper initiative during Winter 2026.
 Should you have any questions about participating, please contact us at competition@urncst.com.

 For Graduate Students: We are always interested in identifying new mentors who are able/willing to help keen undergraduate researchers design, develop, and write a full-length study protocol or review.
 Eligible mentors must be enrolled in or a graduate of a graduate program (a Master's level degree at minimum) in any natural or clinical science or technology discipline.
 Please apply to be a mentor here.